Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-time-management-english.rst

 We have seen how a load balancer creates an actor and waits for its construction to be over.

-During this phase, that actor will have to interact with its (local) time manager: first the actor will request the scheduling settings (ex: what is the fundamental simulation frequency), then it will subscribe to its time manager (telling it how it is to be scheduled: step by step, passively, periodically, etc.), which will then answer by specifying all the necessary information for the actor to enter the simulation: what will be the current tick, whether the simulation mode targets reproducibility or ergodicity (in this latter case, an appropriate seed will be given to the actor), etc.
+During this phase, that actor will have to interact with its (local) time manager: first the actor will request the scheduling settings (e.g. what is the fundamental simulation frequency), then it will subscribe to its time manager (telling it how it is to be scheduled: step by step, passively, periodically, etc.), which will then answer by specifying all the necessary information for the actor to enter the simulation: what will be the current tick, whether the simulation mode targets reproducibility or ergodicity (in this latter case, an appropriate seed will be given to the actor), etc.

 These exchanges will be based on direct (non-actor) messages, as their order does not matter and as they all take place during the same simulation tick, since the load balancer is itself a scheduled actor that will not terminate its tick as long as the actors have not finished their creation.